AFFWORLDT/WHITLIN/EMAIL_SETUP_GUIDE.md

 ---

-**🎯 Your KeraGold e-commerce platform now has professional email notifications!**
+**🎯 Your Whitlin e-commerce platform now has professional email notifications!**

 **📧 Admin will be notified of every new user registration** **👋 New users will receive a warm welcome with special offers**